Great White: Split with Jack Russell and rotating singers (2010–present)

 On March 18, 2012, Great White announced their first new album with Ilous, Elation, to be released in May that year, along with a live album (Great White: 30 years – Live On the Sunset Strip) and a concert DVD of the band's 30th-anniversary show at the Key Club in Hollywood on March 22.

 Meanwhile, Russell continued to front his own version of the group as Jack Russell's Great White.
-In July 2013, this lineup's long-time bassist Dario Seixas left the group and was replaced by Great White's former bassist Tony Montana, who returned to a Great White–associated lineup after an absence of more than 20 years.
+In July 2013, bassist Dario Seixas (Who had been in the band when Russell formed his separate band) left the group and was replaced by Great White's former bassist Tony Montana, who returned to a Great White–associated lineup after an absence of more than 20 years.

 Lorne Black, Great White's original bassist, who performed and recorded with the group up through the Once Bitten album, died on September 27, 2013.
 He was 50 years old.

 In a November 2015 interview with Dayton Daily News, Michael Lardie stated that Great White was "hoping to get into the studio in February or March to at least flesh out some ideas" for their next album.
-In October 2016, it was reported that Great White would enter WireWorld Studio in Mount Juliet, Tennessee on January 2, 2017, to begin recording their new album with producer Michael Wagener, whose collaboration with the band dates back to their 1983 EP Out of the Night and 1984 self-titled debut album.
+In October 2016, it was reported that Great White would enter WireWorld Studio in Mount Juliet, Tennessee, on January 2, 2017, to begin recording their new album with producer Michael Wagener, whose collaboration with the band dates back to their 1983 EP Out of the Night and 1984 self-titled debut album.
 On June 2, 2017, Great White released their most recent studio effort, Full Circle, on Bluez Tone Records, with Wagener as the producer.
 The song "Big Time" was released as the first single and video.
 This was the last studio effort featuring Terry Ilous on lead vocals before his replacement in 2018 by Mitch Malloy.

 Meanwhile, Jack Russell's Great White released the single "Hard Habit" on December 19, 2014.

 On July 19, 2016, the group signed with Frontiers Music.
 The first single with Frontiers, "Blame It On The Night", was released November 30, 2016.
 The second single "She Moves Me" was released on December 14, 2016.
 On January 5, 2017, they premiered their third single "Love Don't Live Here".
 Jack Russell's Great White released the music video for the song "Sign of the Times" on January 18, 2017.
 The debut album He Saw It Comin released on January 27, 2017.